SMB92/F4-SpawnEngine/README.md

 ### *How long is this mod going to take?!?*

-Keep in mind that I (SMB92) am I only one man, and I am a very busy man with a family and fulltime job, so progress is fairly slow, but I am committed to seeing this through.
+Keep in mind that I (SMB92) am only one man, and I am a very busy man with a family and fulltime job, so progress is fairly slow, but I am committed to seeing this through.
 More features and more areas will be covered over time, and as I produce more documentation I suspect more addons will come too.
 It has been a long road, and still a long road ahead.
 Your patience is appreciated while work continues, as with all good things, it takes time.
 And it will come to an end.

 ### *Some history about the mod & credits*